tusharbudhe0302/tusharkickstart/DynamicPrograming.md

 Approach: In this type of problem, we create a table and initialize the first row and first column value as 1 and each cell value is calculated by adding the values of the left cell and top cell.

 ![Count UniQue Path of Grid](https://github.com/tusharbudhe0302/tusharkickstart/blob/master/images/dp/gridCountPath.PNG)

+    - Rat in a Maze Problem
+    - Minimum Cost to Cover the given positions in a grid
+    - Maximum size square sub-matrix with all 1s

 ```javascript
 const countUniquePathTabulization =(m,n) =>{